rahul-verma/joyofpython/JoPT-2Day-Live/Workbook.md

 ```

 #### Exercise
-Write a function with name `calc_grade_for_console_input` which takes a number from console as an input and prints its grade.
+Implement the function with name `calc_grade_for_console_input` which takes a number from console as an input and prints its grade.

+Call the function in ex04.py.

 #### `while` Loop
 Another style of loop which can be used in Python is a `while` loop.
 You use it when the decision to stop the loop is taken within the body of the loop.
 In short, use it when you don't know how any iterations should be executed.